apache/incubator-xtable/README.md

   key2: value2
 ```
 5. run with `java -jar utilities/target/utilities-0.1.0-SNAPSHOT-bundled.jar --datasetConfig my_config.yaml [--hadoopConfig hdfs-site.xml] [--clientsConfig clients.yaml] [--icebergCatalogConfig catalog.yaml]`
-The bundled jar includes hadoop dependencies for AWS and GCP.
+The bundled jar includes hadoop dependencies for AWS, Azure, and GCP.
 Authentication for AWS is done with
 `com.amazonaws.auth.DefaultAWSCredentialsProviderChain`.
 To override this setting, specify a different implementation
 with the `--awsCredentialsProvider` option.